PROGRAMS and SERVICES

 - First and second years include a weekly continuity clinic, facilitating the development of clinical skills in HIV care and general outpatient infectious diseases management

-- Second and third years focus on a research project, under the direction of a faculty research mentor, allowing fellows to take advantage of the staggering breadth of research opportunities at NIH, including collaborative projects both within the Institute and around the world
+- Second and third years focus on a research project, under the direction of a faculty research mentor, allowing fellows to take advantage of the staggering breadth of research opportunities at NIH, including collaborative projects within the NIH and around the world

 - Primarily located in the NIH Clinical Center, a 234-bed clinical research hospital

-Clinical training in the first year consists of rotations at the NIH Clinical Center and four outside affiliated academic medical centers (Johns Hopkins University Hospital, Washington Hospital Center, George Washington University Hospital, and Georgetown University Hospital), as well as at private practice and hepatitis C clinics.
+Clinical training in the first year consists of rotations at the NIH Clinical Center and four outside affiliated academic medical centers (Johns Hopkins University Hospital, Washington Hospital Center, George Washington University Hospital, and Georgetown University Hospital), as well as a private practice and ambulatory settings.
 This blend of general and specialized infectious diseases experiences offers a unique and unmatched array of diverse infectious disease pathologies, allowing fellows to gain comprehensive training in the pathophysiology of infectious diseases, including microbiology, mechanisms of pathogenesis and antimicrobial resistance, host immune response, and antimicrobial treatment.

 First-year fellows spend the month of July building their knowledge base in preparation for their clinical rotations.
-Following an orientation to the NIH, fellows attend the Johns Hopkins infection control and hospital epidemiology course.
+During the orientation month, fellows attend the Johns Hopkins infection control and hospital epidemiology course.
 The remaining three weeks of July are spent in a comprehensive course taught by NIH infectious diseases and microbiology faculty.
 Interactive and hands-on sessions cover a thorough overview of bacterial, viral, fungal, and parasitic microbiology.
 Faculty give didactic presentations and case-based discussions on topics such as common consult questions and dilemmas, pharmacology of antimicrobial drugs, transplant infectious diseases, and host immune response to infection.

 During the first year, fellows attend a weekly HIV continuity clinic at the NIH Clinical Center.
 Each clinic session begins with an HIV-related case discussion or lecture.
 Clinic is precepted by a set of expert faculty and staffed with a multidisciplinary group including case managers, a social worker, and an HIV pharmacist.